mustbebuilt/psp-work-diary/guide.md

 The command-line instructions are as follows:

 1. Open your terminal.
-3. Run the following command to clone your forked repository:
+3. Run the following command to clone your remote GitHub repository to your local repository:
    ```bash
    git clone https://github.com/your-username/repository-name.git
    ```